This page has links to a range of research and related information on HIV and AIDS.

 The same issues are also covered by a very practical review article which emphasises that gynaecological infection is the most common reason for initial medical presentation in HIV positive women.
 Evaluation and Management of HIV-Infected Women, by Alexandra M. Levine, is available from the Annals of Internal Medicine.

-In New Zealand, the National Cervical Screening Programme also recommends annual cervical smears for women with HIV infection.
+In New Zealand, the National Cervical Screening Programme recommends annual cervical smears for women with HIV infection.
 If the smear results are abnormal, care should be provided according to the Guidelines for Cervical Screening.

 Complementary therapies and HIV